agnihotri636/Data_Science__Active_Learning/README.md

 #Running the script in spyder ide/ any other ide if available

-1. Navgate to the script folder
+1. Navigate to the script folder
 2. open the script
 3. Click on run